jgonzalezdr/CppUMockGen/MANUAL.md

 CppUMockGen -i <InputFilename> -m -e
 ```

-CppUMockGen will determine that `str` is an non-typed output parameter, since by default parameters which types are pointers or references to _non-const_ primitive types are considered non-typed output parameters.
+CppUMockGen will determine that `str` is an non-typed output parameter (the default behavior for parameters which types are pointers or references to _non-const_ primitive types).

 Assuming that the tested function should call `Function10` once, passing a buffer to receive a string in `str`, and the size of that buffer in `maxStrSize` set to 100, and then the mocked function should write "foo" on the passed buffer, we can use the generated mock and expectations in an unit test like this: